From Image to Video, what do we need in multimodal LLMs?: Experiments

-To verify whether additional trainable parameters indeed have a negative impact on modal alignment, we conducted two sets of experiments training Video LLMs based on QWen-VL.
-In one set, we added a layer of randomly initialized MLP behind QWen-VL's image alignment module and tested on the Activitynet Benchmark.
-As shown in Table \ref{table: additional MLP}, adding the extra MLP layer resulted in significant declines in all video understanding metrics, suggesting that the additional newly initialized parameters catastrophically destroys the performance of the already well-trained alignment module of the LLM.
-Therefore, our experiments demonstrate that the optimal solution for temporal module in \method is simply initialize our temporal module with the structure and pre-trained parameters of the base Image LLM alignment module.
+We verify this by training Video LLMs based on Qwen-VL with and without an additional MLP layer behind the alignment module.
+As shown in Table~\ref{table: additional MLP}, adding the MLP layer significantly degrades performance across all metrics, confirming that introducing random parameters disrupts the alignment process.
+Thus, our method benefits from keeping the temporal module structure aligned with the pre-trained parameters of the base Image LLM alignment module.